fatiherikli/fatiherikli.github.io/README.rst

 will not (i) exercise any of h           DIFF    is or her remaining Copyright and Related Rights in the Work or (ii) ass           DIFF    ert any associated claims and causes of action with respect to the Wor           DIFF    k, in either case contrary to Affirmer's express Statement of Purpose.
-PATCH
+PATCH   ok

 ----
 https://fatiherikli.github.io/fil